 9. 11 out of 14 Drugs developed in Independent India comes from CSIR:

 You would be amazed to know about the many items of daily use that CSIR has helped develop.
 Its contribution extends to almost all fields of human activity, be it agriculture, health, defense, aero- dynamics, genetic engineering and the development of India’s first supercomputer.
 Eleven of the 14 new drugs developed in independent India is from CSIR.
 The entire list would be too long so here is merely a sample.
 Amul baby food, Nutan stove, Saheli a nonsteroidal once-a-week oral contraceptive pill for women, E-mail for resistant malaria, Asmon, a herbal therapeutic for asthma, SARAS, a multi-role aircraft, Flosolver India’s first parallel computer; Swaraj and Sonalika tractors, and the indelible ink that is the mark of a proud Indian voter, are gifts of CSIR to the nation.
 No wonder CSIR is recognized as one of the world’s largest knowledge enterprises

 To make all of the above to happen, CSIR needs a constant flow of Talent and thus it needs researchers like you.
 Thus it conducts a National Level exam called as CSIR NET to filter our talent which can join its Labs

-While the above 10 facts not just makes us proud but also signifies how crucial CSIR role is in building the Future India.
-While our honorable PM has taken on leap of faith in alleviating Black Money, come take a step of Faith !
+While the above 10 facts not just make us proud but also signifies how crucial CSIR role is in building Future India.
+While our honorable PM has taken on a leap of faith in alleviating Black Money, come to take a step of Faith!
 Join CSIR as a scientist and alleviate the pain of our people.